Leelu55/catalog/README.md

 # Collective Library

 [Full Stack Web Developer Nanodegree](https://eu.udacity.com/course/full-stack-web-developer-nanodegree--nd004) task **The Item Catalog** Task:

-The **catalog** web app written in Python, HTML, CSS and Javascript provides lists of books within book categories like fiction or poetry, using Google Oauth 2.0 as a user registration and authentication system.
-Logged-in users can add, edit and delete books.
+- The **catalog** web app written in Python, HTML, CSS and Javascript provides lists of books within book categories like fiction or poetry

+- Using Google Oauth 2.0 as a user registration and authentication system.

+- Logged-in users can add, edit and delete books.

-### Prerequisites
+## Prerequisites

 - **Python 2.7 Python**